The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 The memory enhancer property of cherries has helped patients with dementia and is even known to prevent Alzheimer’s from happening (9).

-The trials conducted on the models of animals for testing memory enhancer properties of cherry showed the presence of Anthocyanins, which helps enhance memory.
+The trials conducted on the models of animals for testing memory enhancer properties of cherry showed the presence of Anthocyanins, which help enhance memory.

-Everyone might be aware that maintaining mental health is equally important as physical health, and eating cherries can help with both.
+Everyone might know that maintaining mental health is equally important as physical health, and eating cherries can help with both.

-Sweet cherries reduce the cortisol levels in our body, which is the major contributor to anxiety.
+Sweet cherries reduce the cortisol levels in our body, which is a major contributor to anxiety.
 Along with helping with mild anxiety, consuming cherries improves the overall mood (10).

 According to a study, cherry consumption has been linked to a lower risk of liver, pancreatic, breast, colon, lung, and skin cancers.
-This is due to their Perillyl alcohol levels, as well as their phenolic components.
+This is due to their Perillyl alcohol levels and their phenolic components.

 In this regard, it’s also crucial to emphasize their anthocyanin content.
 Cherries include anthocyanins, limiting lipid peroxidation and interfering with inflammation, lowering cardiovascular risk factors (11, 12).

-Cherries are a particularly heart-friendly fruit because of their cholesterol and blood pressure-lowering properties.
+Cherries are particularly heart-friendly fruits because of their cholesterol and blood-pressure-lowering properties.

 -